vengi-voxel/vengi/docs/Configuration.md

 To get a list of supported commands (they might differ from application to application), type the command `cmdlist` to the in-game console (`CTRL+Tab` in the default binding).

+You can also get a list when doing `./vengi-app --help` on the command line.

 ## Key bindings

 You can also modify or add key bindings to commands.
 Type `bindlist` to the console to get a list of the current active bindings